WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

 BillyOh Keeper Overlap Apex Shed

-To begin dismantling your garden shed, remove the windows and doors.
-Remove the glass first to ensure nothing will shatter or break, then the frames.
-Repeat the same steps for the doors.
+Dismantling a shed starts with getting the windows and doors off first.
+Remove the glass on the windows before anything else to ensure nothing will shatter or break, then tackle the frames.
+Repeat the same procedures for the doors.

 Step 2: Clear the roof boards

-This task might be the hardest and heaviest part, so make sure to get a helping hand.
-Start by removing the roof covering using a hammer, as it has most likely been nailed down.
-Take the back of the tool and prise the nails from the roof, lifting them one by one.
+This part will probably be the toughest and heaviest, so don’t hesitate to get some help.
+Start by removing the roof covering with a hammer — it’s likely nailed down.
+Use the back of the hammer to pry out the nails one by one.

 Step 3: Dismantle the walls

-You may need temporary timber support to hold upstanding walls while you take down the rest.
-Remember to start from the shed’s outside and remove the nails one by one.
+You might also need some temporary timber supports to keep the walls up while you work.
+Just be sure to start from the outside and remove the nails one by one.

 Step 4: Take down the floorboards

-When considering a new investment, explore our selection of garden sheds for sale.
-If you have any further questions, contact us and don’t hesitate to give us a call at 01909 768840.
+Dismantling your garden building might mean you’re looking to replace a shed.
+If that’s the case, check out our selection of garden sheds for sale for options.
+If you have any further questions, contact us and don’t hesitate to call us at 01909 768840.

 Up next on your reading list: How to Move Your Garden Shed